Check some guides of howto switch your provider!

 EOR vs setting up your own entity

-Setting up a local subsidiary or branch office takes 3–6 months, costs $10,000–$50,000 in legal and registration fees, and creates ongoing tax, accounting, and compliance obligations.
-An EOR lets you hire in days with no upfront capital outlay.
+Setting up a local subsidiary or branch office takes 3–6 months, costs $10,000–$50,000 in legal, registration, and initial capital requirements, and creates ongoing obligations for local accounting, payroll, HR, and statutory filings that typically add $2,000–$5,000 per month in overhead.
+An EOR lets you hire within a week with no capital outlay and a predictable monthly fee.

 What does an EOR cost?